alexeagleson/nextjs-fullstack-app-template/README.md

 We would like for all developers working on this project to use the same Node engine and package manager we are using.
 TO do that we create two new files:

-- `.nvmrc` -- Will tell other uses of the project which version of Node is used
+- `.nvmrc` - Will tell other uses of the project which version of Node is used
-- `.npmrc` - WIll tell other users of the project which package manager is used
+- `.npmrc` - Will tell other users of the project which package manager is used

 We are using `Node v16 Gallium` and `yarn` for this project so we set those values like so: